OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ## **Delete Mode**

 * The fields configured in this mode will be used for the synchronization of Delete type of events
-* OpsHub Integration Manager cannot fetch any data from the end system for the entity which is deleted in the source system.
+* <code class="expression">space.vars.SITENAME</code> cannot fetch any data from the end system for the entity which is deleted in the source system.
 Hence, [Default Target Field Mapping](mapping-configuration.md#default-target-field-mapping) shall be done for each of the target fields to be mapped.
   * For more insights on the state of the source entity regarding Delete configuration, a read-only field named "OH Deletion Type" will be available:
     * This field will be of Lookup type.
     * Possible values for this field are as follows:
       * **NOT_ACCESSIBLE:**
-        * An entity will be tagged as "NOT_ACCESSIBLE" if it is deleted or OpsHub Integration Manager is unable to access it due to insufficient permissions.
+        * An entity will be tagged as "NOT_ACCESSIBLE" if it is deleted or <code class="expression">space.vars.SITENAME</code> is unable to access it due to insufficient permissions.
       * **NOT_APPLICABLE:**
-        * An entity will be tagged as "NOT_APPLICABLE" if it has been moved to a project or entity type, whose configuration does not exist either in OpsHub Integration Manager or has certain criteria enabled.
+        * An entity will be tagged as "NOT_APPLICABLE" if it has been moved to a project or entity type, whose configuration does not exist either in <code class="expression">space.vars.SITENAME</code> or has certain criteria enabled.
 Moreover, that entity no longer meets the criteria.
 * Three types of fields can be mapped to perform **Logical**, **Soft Delete**, and/or **Archive Operations** in this mode:
   1. The fields of the target entity to be updated to represent the **Logical Delete**
   2. The field to perform **Soft Delete** of the target entity